hasura/promptql-docs/README.md

-# Hasura DDN Docs
+# Hasura PromptQL Docs

-Welcome to the Hasura DDN Docs repository!
-This is the official documentation for Hasura DDN.
+Welcome to the Hasura PromptQL Docs repository!
+This is the official documentation for PromptQL, powered by Hasura DDN.
 Below, you'll find instructions on how to install, run, and contribute to the project.

 ## Installation